CatalogueOfLife/general/docs/EDITORIAL-TOOLS.md

     - list all sectors, last accepted, newer dataset available
     - browse management tree with sector roots

+# Classification editor
+Manage the CoL tree with monomials, rank, species estimate & estimate reference

+# Patch Editor
+Create new patches for name & taxa, deactivate existing one

 # Review Queue
 The review queue page is targeting the dataset publisher to improve the data.